JeonghakHeo/charlies-spotify/README.md

 # Charlie's Spotify

-> Thank you so much for your time and comming to see my first full-stack web application on my github page.
+> Thank you so much for your time and coming to see my first full-stack web application on my github page.
 Any comments or feedbacks would be very much appreciated!

 ## App Description (Currently Deployment stage)